Flood & Storm Damage Restoration Brimfield, MA

 The Anatomy Of A Flood Damage Restoration

 Every flood loss looks different, but the protocol does not.
 Below is what a typical Category 2 to 3 basement flood looks like once extraction starts and how Green Restoration sequences the scope.
-Photos are representative of common Fairfield County flood scenes and are not necessarily from a specific Brimfield property.
+Photos are representative of common Hampden County flood scenes and are not necessarily from a specific Brimfield property.

 What A Category 3 Flood Loss Looks Like